 (a) shall decide how many members there shall be on the producers’ committee; and

-(b) if it is of the opinion that the poll of the producers concerned should be held to elect the members, shall conduct a poll.
+(b) if it is of the opinion that a poll of the producers concerned should be held to elect the members, shall conduct a poll.

 (1b) A person is not eligible to stand at a poll to elect members of the producers’ committee unless the person is qualified to be appointed to the committee in relation to the kind of agricultural produce in question.